ruvolpe/connext_fullstack/README.md

-# Antes de tudo:
+# First Step:
-1. Efetuar o git clone
+1. Git clone the project

-## Para o Front:
+## Front-End:

 1. cd frontend
 2. npm install
 3. npm run dev

-## Para o Back:
+## Back-End:

 1. cd backend
 2. npm install
-3. Duplicar o arquivo .env.example e completar com as informações do seu ambiente no novo arquivo renomeado .env
+3. Use .env.example to complete the informations of your enviroment and rename .env
 4. npm run typeorm migration:run -- -d ./src/data-source
 5. npm run dev

-Encontre a documentação em "/api-documentation"
+The docs can be found at "/api-documentation"

+Happy coding!